 When it comes to small group guided reading instruction, we have the perfect opportunity to target our instruction to the specific needs of our students.
 Some students catch on quickly to blending consonant sounds.
 For those students, continue to practice blends in text, but move on to their next reading goal.
 Other students, especially those with speech disabilities, struggle with blending consonants.
-They need more repetitions as well as different instructional presentations in order to be successful, confident readers.
+That’s where these 6 tips for teaching blends can help students that need more repetitions as well as different instructional presentations in order to be successful, confident readers.

 Teacher: Say crab. (teacher sweeps across or under boxes)

 Students: Crab (teacher sweeps finger across or under boxes)

 Students: c-r-a-b (teacher points to each box for each sound)